 Bobby Murdoch – Another lion of Lisbon midfielder Bobby Murdoch was heralded as the best player the great Jock Stein had managed, by the man himself.
 His trophy tally mirrors that of his teammate Jimmy Johnstone, although one of Murdoch’s most telling contributions was surely the shot that deflected off teammate Stevie Chalmers and resulted in the 1967 European Cup victory.

 Gary Neville – His punditry skills have proved persuasive and it’s hard to argue with a guy who’s won twenty medals of his own.
 Manchester United’s second longest serving player left the pitch with 9 Premier League titles and 2 Champions League’s amongst an array of domestic cup victories.
 The one club man with one hell of a trophy haul.

-Denis Irwin -While Gary Neville was making the most of his talents down the right flank, over on the left hand side was Irishman Denis Irwin.
+Denis Irwin -While Gary Neville was making the most of his talents down the right flank, over on left-hand side was Irishman Denis Irwin.
 Hailed by Alex Ferguson as his greatest ever signing, Irwin was part of the European Cup Winners Cup winning team (try saying that after a few scoops) before remaining an integral part of the many incarnations of success at United in the years that followed.
 7 Premier League titles for Denis.

 6th place with 21 trophies

 Ray Clemence – Standing alone with 21 medals around his neck is former England shot-stopper Ray Clemence, who chalked up over 1000 top flight games during a standout career.
 Signed by Bill Shankly he would become an integral part of a team that won 5 League titles.
 But it’s his European pedigree that really stands out, winning 3 European Cups and 2 UEFA Cups with Liverpool, before going on to win another UEFA Cup with Tottenham.